joelchan/notes/content/structure now vs. later (uncertain payoff, regret).md

 title: "structure now vs. later (uncertain payoff, regret)"
 enableToc: false
 ---
 Beginning our research, we were excited to see all of the interesting structures that people use to manage their research, thoughts, and ideas.
+This page is here to discuss a critical tradeoff.

 ## [[The common forms of structure people add to their notes|What forms of structure do we see in thought processors?]]